-A Tier 2 approach has been used to estimate NMVOC emissions from manure management, applying Tier 2 EF as given in Tables 3.11 and 3.12 of the EMEP/EEA Guidebook (Chapter 3B Manure management) to the UK-specific livestock numbers.
-This makes use of UK-specific data on: livestock housing periods for all livestock categories (Table 5-15), and gross energy intake by cattle (Table 5-16; calculated using the mass balance approach described above in section 5.2.2).
-UK-specific estimates of volatile solids (VS) excretion are used for sheep, based on diet and production characteristics, and default VS excretion rates are used for other livestock categories as given in Tables 10A.4 - 10A.9 of the 2006 IPCC Guidelines for National Greenhouse Gas Inventories, Volume 4, Chapter 10).
+A Tier 2 approach has been used to estimate NMVOC emissions from manure management, applying Tier 2 EF as given in Tables 3.11 and 3.12 of the EMEP/EEA Guidebook (Chapter 3B Manure management; EMEP, 2016) to the UK-specific livestock numbers.
+This makes use of UK-specific data on: livestock housing periods for all livestock categories (Table 5-16), and gross energy intake by cattle (1Note that it is only replacement ewe-lambs that are in-lamb at the end of their first year that are housed.
+The Inventory calculations assume that lambs for consumption are not housed

+Table 5-17; calculated using the mass balance approach described above).
+UK-specific estimates of volatile solids (VS) excretion are used for sheep, based on diet and production characteristics, and default VS excretion rates are used for other livestock categories as given in Tables 10A.4 - 10A.9 of the 2006 IPCC Guidelines for National Greenhouse Gas Inventories, Volume 4, Chapter 10; IPCC, 2006).
 Values for Fraction silage and Fraction silage store of 0.50 and 0.25 are assumed as per the EMEP/EEA Guidebook.